Bugswriter/website/content/about.md

 Our emotions like guilt, ego, anger, fear always stops us from looking at ourselves.
 We all lost touch with honesty the moment we lost our innocence.

-- I took red pill in life and I feel bad because I know how miserable you get in life with this.
+- I took red pill in life and I feel bad because I know how miserable you get with this.
 - When I imagine my life, I always see myself sitting in a dark room all night.
   Doing some shit on computer while being connected to this crazy technology *Internet*.
 - Sometimes when I turn off my computer, I realize "I am completely alone".